reddustbuchi/ee.ylss/README.md

 # ee.ylss
 *ee.ylss* (Youtube LiveStream Saver) is a console utility to download the specified time interval of any YouTube livestream - even if it was hours ago.
-So, this is not a «current time» recorder - with *ee.ylss* you always have the DVR function, being able to «rewind» the live stream as many hours back as needed.
+This is not a "current time" recorder - with *ee.ylss* you always have the DVR function, being able to "rewind" the live stream as many hours back as needed.

 [>> download version 20.074](https://github.com/rytsikau/ee.ylss/raw/master/ee.ylss_20.074.zip)